jufaua/protodeck/README.md

 A protobuf implementation for the deck.gl trips format/layers

 ## Rationale
 This package serves as a packing tool for deck's trips layer format.
 In the case of large dataset of trips, transfer of the data becomes a cumbersome limiting factor.
 This package gives access to basic encoding/decoding functions to soften the transfer size of the data.
 To do so, it flattens the array of array containing the y,x and time variable that represent a trip.
 Drawing heavily from mapbox's [geobuf](https://github.com/mapbox/geobuf), and using mapbox's [Pbf](https://github.com/mapbox/pbf) library, the flattened array is stored as a diff of the previous element as an int, hence saving some more precious bits.
 Some values are added for convenience but are optional.
-For now, color (stored as an rgb array [0-255]) and width are included.
+For now, color (stored as an rgb array [0-255]), width (uint), id (uint) and category_id (uint) are included.

 ## Installing
 Publishing to npm is on the TODO list.
 For now, you'll have to copy manually...